-Unless you were a pink girly girl striving to be the pretty, blonde, butt-flashing stereotype mainstream surf brands perpetuated, there wasn’t much on the market for female surfers with alternative style.
+Unless you were a pink girly girl striving to be the pretty, blonde, butt-flashing stereotype mainstream surf brands perpetuated, there wasn’t much on the market for female surfers with an alternative style.
 Thank god things are changing.

 What makes Salt Gypsy unique?
 What do you want women to feel, think and do wearing your products?

 I’m out there with you in the lineup not sitting in a corporate surf company ‘inspired’ by people like you and me.

 I want to see style in the lineup.
 I want women to feel confident wearing surfwear that reflects their personal dress sense or style – and not feel like they have to be a pro or kickass surfer to wear it.
 You know when you try on an outfit and you feel banging in it and full of confidence for a night out or a work meeting?
 That’s how I want you to feel in your choice of surfwear.
 Then take that confidence and go surf, you might surprise yourself.
 Lucky for us ladies of the sea, there are now several slick indie labels producing quality style x functional product so mix it up, have fun and support indie businesses.

 I’m out there with you in the lineup not sitting in a corporate surf company “inspired” by people like you and me.
 I’m creating a functional product directly as a result of our collective experiences in the surf.